 By the year 2019, KaIND has collaborated with 250 eri silk farmers in Malang, Pasuruan Regency, Mojokerto, and Tumpang mainly in East Java.
 However, the pandemic situation has caused much reduction of the farmers until now there are only 20 eri silk farmers.
 Learning from this condition, we decided to support the farmers by purchasing the hand-weaving cloth for our sustainable fashion project.
 Other than supporting local wisdom, we also applied the upcycling method by using the textile waste of sarong cloths by Marrakesh Gajah Duduk, one of the prominent textile manufacturers for sarong cloth.
 The textile waste of sarong cloths is from the Allegra Jane Spring Summer 2014 collection presented at Indonesia Fashion Week 2014 and in Busan, South Korea runway where I have kept the leftover textiles for years instead of throwing them into landfills.

 Through this chance, we have integrated hand and machine weaving to support eri silk farmers and upcycling textile waste into adaptable sustainable fashion products.
 We have created a multi-way kimono style outer with additional accessories such as detachable front vests, waistbands, face mask, sleeping mask, and clutch from the sarong textile leftover.
 We would say “adapted” because the outer is easily combined with all additional pieces and any basic fashion pieces into six new looks for staying at home or outside preferences.
 With our contribution and collaboration, we are hoping to raise awareness of our sustainable fashion project in western countries.
-The main reasons are empowering the local wisdom by keeping the eri silk farmer’s productivity for good process silkworm cultivation to gain peace silk fibre and silk thread production, hand weaving artisan’s productive capacity during pandemic and post-pandemic for economic recovery.
+The main reasons are to empower local wisdom by facilitating the eri silk farmer’s productivity in silkworm cultivation and to improve hand weaving artisan’s productive capacity during pandemic and post-pandemic economic recovery.

 If the reader wishes to help, you can order our bespoke kimono style outer with choices of natural dyeing or batik from hand weaving TENCEL™ Fabricated Silk, Eri Silk Handspun or Full Tencel.
 100 percent of textile purchase will be given to KaIND.